OneAgencySE/maven-nexus-demo/README.md

 docker-compose up
 ```

+This step takes a while, so chill for a while.

 This starts Jenkins on http://localhost:8080.
 Pay attention to the initial password string.
 You need
 this to gain access to Jenkins the first time.
 I use admin/admin for this demo.

 Nexus is started on http://localhost:8081 with default user/pass (admin/admin123).

 ## The Demo